 PhD, OTR/L, BCG, FAOTA

-Director and Assistant Professor, Doctor of Clinical Science in Occupational Therapy Program
+Director and Associate Professor, Doctor of Clinical Science in Occupational Therapy Program